getmyisland/aika-discord-bot/README.md

 # discord-ai-bot

-This discord bot was made using the **discord.py** library.
+This discord bot was made using **discord.py**.

-The main goal of this bot was to create an AI you can chat with.
-You can use the `$talk` command to chat with the AI in its current state.
+The bot has a simple AI you can chat with.
+You can use the `$talk` command to have a very simple and basic interaction with the bot.
+The goal with creating this bot was to learn python, discord bot development and simple ai and neural-net concepts.

 # Commands

-## General commands

 ### $help